Arksine/moonraker/docs/configuration.md

 #   Default is 0-5, meaning the refresh can only occur from midnight until 5am.
 #   It can go over midnight, e.g. 22-6.
 refresh_interval: 672
-#   The interval (in hours) after which the update manager will check
+#   The default interval (in hours) between which the update manager will
-#   for new updates.
-This interval is applies to updates for Moonraker,
-#   Klipper, and System Packages, and is the default for all clients.
-#   The default is 672 hours (28 days).
+#   check for new updates.
+The default is 672 hours (28 days).
 enable_system_updates: True
 #   A boolean value that can be used to toggle system package updates.
 #   Currently Moonraker only supports updating packages via APT, so